PureVPN boasts being “The World’s Fastest VPN Service.” That’s quite the accolade. And maybe there’s some truth to it.

 VPN Speed and Performance: All over the place

 “The world’s fastest speeds” must be referring to a different planet.
-With this kind of slogan, we were prepared to put PureVPN in our best VPN list.
+With this kind of slogan, we were prepared to put PureVPN in our fastest VPN list.

 When we ran our tests PureVPN was a bit of a disappointment.